yankeebobo/statamicthemes.github.io/_reference/2013-08-06-pagination-with-page-count.md

 ---
-main_img: ""
-title: Pagination With Page Count
+title: "Pagination With Page Count"
-meta_title: ""
+layout: post
 meta_desc: >
   This Statamic code snippet will give you pagination links with a page count of total pages, a common requirement on blogs and listings pages.
-alt_title: ""
 author: garethredfern
-featured: not_featured
 categories:
   - theme building
 tags:
   - reference
-video: ""
 summary: >
   This Statamic code snippet will give you pagination links with a page count of